Data-at-the-museum-capstone/capstone/README.md

 ## <a name="conclusion"></a>Conclusion and Next Steps:

-- We created a churn classification model that beat the baseline prediction by more than 7%
+- We created classification model that was awesome

-- The customers that our model predicted as more likely-churned, but who haven't churned yet, should be incentivized to remain customers
+- Here's more

-- Customers with Internet Service (particularly those that do not have add-ons) are more likely to churn, especially if their bills are higher.
-Making the add-ons less expensive could help retain customers longer.
+- But wait, there's even more

-- Shorter contract types showed higher correlation to churn, and given more time I would have explored that further to determine what other factors drove those customers to churn
+- Final ground-breaking finding

 [[Back to top](#top)]